 This scholarship and student support program provides student participants with the following keys to success:

-· A tuition scholarship for each cohort member, based on financial need, and other aid received, to offset the cost of attending Normandale full time;
+· A tuition scholarship for each cohort member to offset the cost of attending Normandale full time;

 · An advisor to provide academic and personal support, mentoring, tutoring, and academic and student service coordination;

 · A cohort, or group of students, for peer support and participation in a learning community;

 · A student and professional success skills development series (curriculum).